j-r-dial/Outages-Project/README.md

     frameborder="0">
 </iframe>

 This bar chart depicts the average outer times given the inland and coastal states.
-This bar chart takes information from both theh OUTAGE.DURATION column and the REGION_type column.
+This bar chart takes information from both the OUTAGE.DURATION column and the REGION_type column.
 It initially separates the outages by the different region types, and then works to calculate the average outage duration given the region types.

 **Bar Graph for Bivariate Data Analysis of distribution of mean outage duration given the month**
 <iframe